-On March 27, 2025, the Order of Journalists of Campania will host a significant event at its headquarters in Naples, dedicated to the presentation of Stefano Delle Cave's second novel, "L'Insegnante di Italiano", published by Zora Editore in 2024.
+On March 27, 2025, the Campania Order of Journalists will host a significant event at its headquarters in Naples, dedicated to the presentation of Stefano Delle Cave's second novel, "The Italian Teacher," published by Zora Editore in 2024.

 The meeting will see the participation of various personalities from the literary and journalistic world, and is open to the public, with particular attention to the Ukrainian community.